jonshiach/graphics-notes/_sources/_pages/05_Transformations.md

 ### Axis-angle rotation

 The three rotation transformations are only useful if we want to only rotate around one of the three coordinate axes.
-A more useful transformation is the rotation around the axis that points in the direction of a unit vector $\hat{v}$ which has its tail at $(0,0,0)$ ({numref}`axis-angle-rotation-figure`).
+A more useful transformation is the rotation around the axis that points in the direction of a unit vector $\hat{\vec{v}}$ which has its tail at $(0,0,0)$ ({numref}`axis-angle-rotation-figure`).

 ```{figure} ../_images/05_axis_angle_rotation.svg
 :height: 300